PyO3/pyo3/guide/src/migration.md

 }
 ```

 This form also has additional benefits: It has already worked in previous PyO3 versions, it matches the signature of Rust's [`Iterator` trait](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html) and it allows using a fast path in CPython which completely avoids the cost of raising a `StopIteration` exception.
-Note that using [`Option::transpose`](https://doc.rust-lang.org/stable/std/option/enum.Option.html#method.transpose) and the `PyResult<Option<T>>` variant, this form can also be used to wrap fallible iterators.
+Note that using [`Option::transpose`](https://doc.rust-lang.org/stable/std/option/enum.Option.html#method.transpose) and the `Result<Option<T>, E>` variant, this form can also be used to wrap fallible iterators.

 Alternatively, the implementation can also be done as it would in Python itself, i.e. by "raising" a `StopIteration` exception